discordjs/guide/CONTRIBUTING.md

 ---

-If you want to change your bot's username username, you can use the `ClientUser#setUsername` method.
+If you want to change your bots username username, you can use the `ClientUser#setUsername` method.
 ```

 References to class names should be capitalized, but remain outside of backticks.
 For example: